 - Not share razors, toothbrushes or anything else that may possibly be contaminated with blood.

 - Use condoms when having sex.
-The risk of passing on hepatitis C virus (HCV) during sex is small but risk is reduced even further by using condoms.
-However, your partner in a regular faithful relationship may accept the small risk of having sex without condoms.
+The risk of passing on HCV during sex is small but risk is reduced even further by using condoms.

 There is currently no vaccine available to protect against hepatitis C.

-The treatment of hepatitis C has advanced in recent years which has greatly improved the outlook for people with hepatitis C. The main aim of treatment is to clear the hepatitis C virus (HCV) from the body and so prevent severe liver damage leading to cirrhosis.
+The treatment for hepatitis C has advanced in recent years which has greatly improved the outlook (prognosis) for people with hepatitis C. The main aim of treatment is to clear HCV from the body and so prevent severe liver damage leading to cirrhosis.

 Diet and alcohol